qodrinzo/arden2bytecode/_docs/basics.md

 This example reads the last value of each of the two different data rows.
 As you can see, multiple values may be assigned at once.

-You can also assign values to variables:
+You can also assign constant values to variables:

 ```arden
 a_string := "a string";